How to Recognize a Moving Reading and what to Do with It

 I smiled.
 “You all think I have a real plan with this meeting today, don’t you?
 Well, actually, I wanted you to read it because when I read it I was really touched.
 I learned so much.
 And I wanted you to have the same experience.”

 I paused.
 “But I like all your answers as well, and I think we should use this discussion to do all of them.
-Now, what is the most important thing you learned from this article?”
+Now, what some important things you learned from this article?”

 We took turns, and everyone shared their new epiphanies.